 Nine performing choirs rehearse at Butler and include singers from grades 4 through 12 in choirs ranging from intermediate to advanced treble and mixed ensembles.

-In addition, the ICC offers regional affiliate choirs as part of its Community Outreach Through Song program.
+In addition, the ICC offers regional affiliate choirs as part of its Community Connections program.
 These choirs meet in Boone, Hamilton, Hendricks, and Johnson counties.

 The Columbus Indiana Children’s Choir (CICC) is a cooperative effort of the Columbus Indiana Philharmonic and the ICC.
 The CICC offers musical experiences to students in preschool through grade 9 and serves Columbus and surrounding areas.